tcbkkvik/mvpolynomial-matrix/README.md

-# Basic Algebraic operations on Symbolic Expressions and Matrices
+# Basic Algebra on Symbolic Expressions and Matrices

 ## Features